Icelandic Church Aid - A Short Overview

 Icelandic Church Aid (ICA) was founded in 1970 by the Evangelical Lutheran Church of Iceland, the National Church.
-The idea was born the year before, in 1969, when the Church participated in a very successful nationwide fund-raising march against hunger for the starving population of war-torn Biafra in Africa.
+The idea was born earlier that year, when the Church participated in a very successful nationwide fund-raising march against hunger for the starving population of war-torn Biafra in Africa.
 It was certainly not the first contribution the Church had made abroad for people in need, but this particular fund raising sparked ideas of establishing organized relief work on the pattern of that in our neighbouring countries.
-So it was in 1969 that the Convocation passed the motion that 1% of the annual income of all the clergy should go to relief work and the foundation of Icelandic Church Aid was established a few months later.
+So it was in 1969 that the Convocation passed the motion that 1% of the annual income of all the clergy should go to relief work and the foundation of Icelandic Church Aid was established a few months later, in January 1970.
 From that time on ICA has participated in relief work in many parts of the world.

 The role of ICA is to initiate and coordinate relief work carried out in the name of the Icelandic Church.
 Its broad aim is to assist people in need at home and abroad, regardless of its cause and regardless of nationality, race, religion or political ideas.
 The greatest need and likelyhood of the project input to make a difference, are key issues.
 ICA has working guidelines to select projects.
 ICA also runs substantial aid to people living in Iceland.